 Now let’s discuss some Do’s and Don’ts that you should remember for your safety.

-- Check the pilot light of your gas stoves (older version).
+- Check the pilot light of your best gas stoves (older version).

 - Clean the burners regularly.